zljxl/fivem_offsetdumper/README.md

 ## 📖 Overview

-FiveM Offset Dumper automates the process of retrieving offsets used by FiveM, eliminating the need for manual analysis after every update.
+Educational Memory Finder automates the process of retrieving offsets used by FiveM, eliminating the need for manual analysis after every update.

 The tool scans the running process and generates a clean, organized list of offsets ready to use.